anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 Year B

 * **Genesis 17.1-7, 15, 16** is about God's covenant with Abraham and Sarah: 'I will make nations of you'. **Psalm 22.23-31** calls for praise from nations and future generations. **Romans 4.13-25** is about God's promise and Abraham's faith, and quotes Genesis 17: 'for he is the father of all of us, as it is written, "I have made you the father of many nations"'.
-* **Mark 8.31-38** has Jesus foretelling his death and resurrection, and calling his followers to 'take up their cross'.
+* **Mark 8.31-38** begins a series looking towards the cross, has Jesus foretelling his death and resurrection, and calling his followers to 'take up their cross'.

 ## Lent 3